-Other assets consist mainly of prepaid expenses which are payments for goods or services that have not been consumed or used at year end.
+Prepaid expenses and other assets consist mainly of prepaid expenses which are payments for goods or services that have not been consumed or used at year end.
 The expenditure will be recorded when the asset is used.
 Accordingly, prepaid expenses are equally offset by a nonspendable fund balance classification.